micahawtrey/buffbunny-hop/journals/Trevor.md

 Trevor Cannatella

+03-07-2024
+Today,finished the routes on the front end

+03-06-2024
+Today, we we coded as a team to figure out the routes for the front end

 03-05-2024
 Today we started to work on our front end.
 The team coded together and re-wacthed the recording on redux.